a six-week educational group for parents

 Q: How much sharing will be involved?
 A: This group is education-based so there will be a wealth of information presented by the facilitators as it pertains to grieving a baby/pregnancy.
 At times, individuals will be invited to share how the concepts apply to them, but are never required to share.

-If you are ready to enroll now in the May class, register at the link above.
 Use the below form to get on the list for any future classes or if you have specific questions about this class.